Business Networking: Undoing The Lessons Of Childhood

 So my referral tip for you this week is to always keep fairness in mind when working with your referral sources:

 Know the full range of interests of your strong referral sources.

 Keep up to date with what is going on in their lives and what their priorities are right now.

 When you ask each other for help, do add into the conversation some idea of how easy it is for you each to do this.

-Then do a periodic check-in to ensure that you are both getting the ratio right.
+Don't forget to do a periodic check-in to ensure that you are both getting the ratio right!